Tiny-Twin: A CPU-Native Full-stack Digital Twin for NextG Cellular Networks: Tiny-Twin System Design

-\subsection{Tiny-twin Architecture Optimizations}
+\subsection{Tiny-Twin Architecture Optimizations}

-Building upon the insights from Section \ref{sec:vanilla_benchmarks}, we build the Tiny-twin framework to efficiently emulate per-UE wireless scenarios, as illustrated in Figure \ref{fig:tt-design}(a).
-Built atop software-defined network components, Tiny-twin enables end-to-end execution of real client applications and supports high-fidelity modeling of the signal chain down to the baseband IQ level.
-Our system implementation involves the following optimizations:

-\textbf{Parallelizing Convolution Computation:} To address the primary bottleneck identified in Section \ref{sec:vanilla_benchmarks}—the serial channel convolution at the gNB—we adopt a UE-localized convolution processing approach.
+Building upon the insights from Section \ref{sec:vanilla_benchmarks}, we build the Tiny-Twin framework to efficiently emulate per-UE wireless scenarios, as illustrated in Figure \ref{fig:tt-design}(a).
+Built atop software-defined network components, Tiny-Twin enables end-to-end execution of real client applications and supports high-fidelity modeling of the signal chain down to the baseband IQ level.
+Our system implementation involves the following optimizations: \begin{itemize}[leftmargin=*] \item \textbf{Parallelizing Convolution Computation:} To address the primary bottleneck of the serial channel convolution at the gNB, as identified in Section \ref{sec:vanilla_benchmarks}, we adopt a UE-localized convolution processing approach.
 We update the OAI \emph{rfsim} mode to shift the entire channel convolution module into individual UE processes.
 As a result, both uplink and downlink channel convolutions are executed independently within each UE container, thus leveraging per-UE parallelism, distributing the most computationally intensive PHY operation across multiple processes and compute cores.

-\textbf{Sparse Convolution:} To reduce the computational cost per convolution operation, we employ a sparse convolution strategy.
+\item\textbf{Sparse Convolution:} To reduce the computational cost per convolution operation, we employ a sparse convolution strategy.
 While each UE maintains the full multi-tap channel profile, convolution is performed only with the top-$n$ dominant taps at each time step.
 This significantly reduces the number of multiply-accumulate operations while preserving fidelity in modeling the channel's primary effects.